Controlling What You Share: Assessing Language Model Adherence to Privacy Preferences: Results

 In Table~\ref{main_results} we report the success rate of the base model (only using $M_{L}$), the success rate of the full pipeline, and the attribute leakage for both protected and authorised categories, denoted as $\text{Leak}_{\text{PRO}}$ and $\text{Leak}_{\text{AUT}}$, respectively.
 Our objective is to achieve the highest possible success rate while minimising the leakage of protected attributes ($\text{Leak}_{\text{PRO}}$).
 We do not define a target for $\text{Leak}_{\text{AUT}}$, as it serves primarily to assess whether the system’s behaviour aligns with privacy profiles.

 From Table~\ref{main_results}, we observe that all LLMs improve their response quality when accessing the external model via the pipeline (comparing column \textit{success rate} with \textit{$M_{L}$ success rate}).
 All the LLMs also offer a much better level of protection than the PII remover (Microsoft Presidio).
-These findings validate LLMs as an effective mechanism for taking advantage of a more capable external model while offering an advanced level of protection, suggesting that there is the possibility of balancing privacy and performance (RQ (i)).
+These findings validate LLMs as an effective mechanism for taking advantage of a more capable external model while offering an advanced level of protection.

+Fine-tuning further improves both success rate and $\text{Leak}_{\text{PRO}}$.
+The gains are often substantial: for instance, the fine-tuned Llama~(8B) model not only outperforms its zero-shot counterpart but also surpasses the much larger Llama (70B) in both success rate (0.680 vs. 0.666) and, more markedly, in protected-attribute leakage (0.06 vs. 0.12).
+Even the pipeline using Llama (3B), which struggled to improve over its standalone version in success rate before fine-tuning, achieves performance close to the zero-shot 70B model after fine-tuning.
+These findings are encouraging as they show that small models, which are much easier to deploy locally, are competetive in ensuring privacy preservation.
+Another way of looking at them is concluding that zero-short models struggle in these pipeline, likely because they have not been exposed to tasks similar to these agentic privacy-preserving collaboration during pre-training and instruction-tuning phrase.

-We now move our focus to RQ (iii): is the protection applied in a customised manner according to the privacy profile, or does the pipeline indiscriminately safeguard all attributes regardless of the profile specifications?
-Across all models, we observe that $\text{Leak}_{\text{AUT}}$ is substantially higher than $\text{Leak}_{\text{PRO}}$, indicating a degree of alignment with the privacy profiles: the system differentiates between protected and authorised attributes.
-Notably, the best-performing method, Llama 8b, shares authorised attributes at a rate of 29.7\%, which likely enables reformulated queries to remain semantically close to the originals.
-We hypothesise that the selective disclosure of relevant authorised attributes is key to obtaining more informative responses from $M_{E}$, consolidating privacy profiles as a way to unlock better performance (RQ (ii)).
+We now turn to the question: does the pipeline apply protection in a customised manner according to the privacy profile, or does it indiscriminately safeguard all attributes regardless of the specified permissions?
+Across all models, $\text{Leak}_{\text{AUT}}$ is consistently higher than $\text{Leak}_{\text{PRO}}$, indicating that the system distinguishes between protected and authorised attributes and thus aligns, to some extent, with the privacy profiles.
+In general, fine-tuning strengthens this reliance on profile information: while $\text{Leak}_{\text{PRO}}$ decreases, $\text{Leak}_{\text{AUT}}$ tends to increase.
+A notable exception is Mistral~(7B), which shows a reduction in both metrics after FT, although the drop in $\text{Leak}_{\text{PRO}}$, as desirable, is substantially larger.

+Notably, the best-performing method, Llama 8B (FT), shares authorised attributes at a rate of 33\%, which likely enables reformulated queries to remain close to the originals.
+We hypothesise that the selective disclosure of relevant authorised attributes is key to obtaining more informative responses from $M_{E}$, consolidating privacy profiles as a way to unlock better performance.